uralys/cherry/readme.md

 ## Cherry.lua

-Cherry is a `CoronaSDK App` starter provided as a preset of `Lua` tools to help building your CoronaSDK Game.
+Cherry is an open source starter provided as a `CoronaSDK App` to help building your Game.

 - [Introduction](#introduction-to-cherry)
 - [Usage](#usage)